FM Technical Profile: WZEW

 In 1973, the station was sold to WGOK, Inc., owners of Urban Adult Contemporary daytimer 900 WGOK in Mobile, to give the station a presence after dark.
 Under their ownership, the call sign changed to WGOK-FM.
 Under their ownership, the station sought to move closer to Mobile to better serve listeners on that side of the bay.
 In 1974, the station was granted a construction permit to move to a site off Well Road near Pollard Road in Daphne, with the same power.
 In 1976, the station changed over to a AEL FM-2 transmitter, feeding a Phelps-Dodge CFM-LP-3 three sector antenna.
 Despite the move north, the coverage of Mobile was still subpar for a station targeting the city's Black community.
 In 1977, the call sign changed to WMGP.
 It's unclear if there was a brief format change during this time.
 In 1978, the station was sold to the Christ For The World Foundation, who flipped it to a Christian Religious format with the WHSP (With Holy Spirit Power) calls in July 1978.
 Interestingly, the Broadcasting Yearbook editions of this era say the format under the religious owners was Middle of the Road (MOR).

-In 1984, the station was acquired by All-American Media, Inc. They flipped the format to Album Rock as WZEW, "92 Zoo".
+In 1984, the station was acquired by All-American Media, Inc. They flipped the format on 1 September 1984 to Album Rock as WZEW, "92 Zoo".
 Critically acclaimed, it was never a ratings success due to the limited Class A signal transmitting from the Eastern Shore of Mobile Bay.

 The station went into bankruptcy in 1989.